-The unique characteristics of the Hawkesbury-Nepean flooding has been described as exhibiting a combination of the worst characteristics of riverine flooding (depth and extent), and the worst characteristics of fload rise of floodwaters and limited warning time).
+The unique characteristics of the Hawkesbury-Nepean flooding has been described as exhibiting a combination of the worst characteristics of riverine flooding (depth and extent), and the worst characteristics of flash flooding (rapid rise of floodwaters and limited warning time).

-1. Responding to requirements of Floodplain Development Manual: the management of flood liable land, New South Wales Government, April 2005.
+Responding to requirements of Floodplain Development Manual: the management of flood liable land, New South Wales Government, April 2005.